Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 Q #14) What is a flexfield?
 List out its types.

-Answer: Flexfield is a database field possessing inbuilt flexibility of defining reporting structure, which is relevant to specific organizations.
+Answer: Flexfield is a database field possessing the inbuilt flexibility in defining reporting structure, which is relevant to specific organizations.
 A flexfield is made up of segments or subfields.

 There are two types of flex fields: